 The surgeon removes a large part of your stomach.
 With less room for food, you feel full faster.
 This operation also lowers ghrelin, the hormone that makes you feel hungry.

 Pros: More than 60% of people show no signs of diabetes after surgery.
 Plus, people usually lose 50% of their extra weight.
+It is also done laparoscopically.

 Cons: You can't get this surgery reversed later on.
 Also, your body can’t absorb as many vitamins and minerals as before, which could lead to health problems.